 Looking to buy?
 We have homes for sale on deals you won’t get through an estate agent.

-When you are ready and looking to buy, we can help you find a Curo home you can afford via various purchase options; full mortgage, Shared Ownership and Help to Buy.
+When you are ready and looking to buy, we can help you find a Curo home you can afford via various purchase options; Open Market, Shared Ownership and Help to Buy.

 Curo now offer new homes which you can purchase using a full mortgage.
 We can recommend independent specialists who will help with your exact requirements, so please get in touch.

 If you think you can't afford to buy your own home, then Shared Ownership may be the answer for you - our colleague Serafina explains how it works in this short video.

 Shared Ownership is designed to help first time buyers who cannot afford to purchase a property get into the open property market.
 Curo have many Shared Ownership properties available in the South West, either resale properties from previous owners or new builds.